2025 FIFA Club World Cup: Schedule

 On December 17, 2023, FIFA announced the tournament would take place from June 15 to July 13, 2025.
-Prior to the draw, only the date and venue of the opening match (involving Inter Miami CF) and final was confirmed, along with the venue for the group stage matches of Seattle Sounders FC.
+Prior to the draw, only the date and venue of the opening match (involving Inter Miami) and final was confirmed, along with the venue for the group stage matches of the Seattle Sounders.
 The full match schedule with venues and kickoff times was finalized and published on December 7, 2024, following the draw.
 The start date of the tournament was altered, with the tournament beginning one day earlier on June 14.
 The schedule was created taking into account factors such as "sporting and player-centric criteria, local and traveling fans and global broadcast considerations".

 Squads

 Each club was required to name a provisional squad of between 26 and 50 players for the tournament.
 From June 1 to 10, 2025, the member associations of all participating clubs implemented an extraordinary transfer window to allow for the registration of newly signed players.
 Clubs were required to name their final squads of between 26 and 35 players, including at least three goalkeepers, by June 10.
 During the competition, clubs could make limited changes to their final lists from June 27 to July 3, should the club's member association have a transfer window open during this period, though no player could appear for two clubs during the tournament.
 Should a club's goalkeeper have suffered from an injury or illness, that player could be replaced at any time.